Sebastian1601/resumen-cosas-full-stack/Obsydian format syntax.md

 ## Diagram

-You can add diagrams and charts to your notes, using [Mermaid]().
+You can add diagrams and charts to your notes, using [[Mermaid syntax|Mermaid]].
 Mermaid supports a range of diagrams, such as flow charts, sequence diagrams, and timelines.

 >[!Tip] You can also try Mermaid's [Live Editor](https://mermaid-js.github.io/mermaid-live-editor) to help you build diagrams before you include them in your notes.